ADHD Coaching Room

 Workplaces don’t need to be louder.
 They need to be kinder.

-For many adults with ADHD, just showing up can take an incredible amount of energy.
+For many adults with ADHD, just showing up can take a huge amount of energy.
 It’s easy to feel like you have to push harder or be someone you’re not, just to keep up.

 ADHD coaching can help you advocate for what you need, without apology.
 Together, we look at strategies that make work and life feel more manageable, so you can move forward with clarity and confidence.